SuleimanFarah/sunpy/GSoC-2018-shashank.md

 - Complete any left-over tasks
 - If there is time left then I would like to work on improving the module by adding features like a progress bar.
 (Can use the progress bar made in ```sunpy.utils.progressbar```)
 - I would be in touch with the mentors and if there are any further issues or bugs that are left unresolved then I would work on them.
-- Hopefully get the work merged with the master branch of Sunpy
+- Hopefully get the work merged with the master branch of SunPy
 ___
 ### Final Evaluation
 ___